 The phrase “A Hard Day’s Night” had been coined by an exhausted Ringo Starr following a filming session on 19 March 1964.

 We went to do a job, and we’d worked all day and we happened to work all night.
 I came up still thinking it was day I suppose, and I said, ‘It’s been a hard day…’ and I looked around and saw it was dark so I said, ‘…night!’
 So we came to ‘A Hard Day’s Night’.

 While appropriated for the film after Starr’s utterance, it wasn’t a new phrase.
 It had appeared in John Lennon’s book In His Own Write, published on 23 March 1964, although Lennon always attributed it to his colleague.

 There was no reason for Michael to be sad that morning, (the little wretch); everyone liked him, (the scab).
 He’d had A Hard Day’s Night that day, for Michael was a Cocky Watchtower.

 In His Own Write, John Lennon

 The phrase neatly summed up the frenetic pace of The Beatles’ existence in 1964, going from hotel room to dressing room to stage and back again.
-When it was adopted by director Richard Lester as the title of the band’s first film, and announced to the press on 13 April, it left Lennon and McCartney with the task of writing a theme tune to order.
+When it was seized upon by director Richard Lester for the title of the band’s first film, and announced to the press on 13 April, it left Lennon and McCartney with the task of writing a theme tune to order.